BhavyaYeluri-9395/RAISE/frontend/README.md

 The assignment itself recommends using an LLM for semantic comparison and gives the example of comparing a resume with a job description and providing a fit rating with justification.

-Why LLM and deterministic matching are both used
+Why LLM and deterministic matching are both used?
 RAISE separates numerical scoring from natural-language explanation.
 The structured matching system calculates reproducible scores using skills, experience and education.
 Gemini then converts the structured results into a readable recruitment assessment.
 This separation makes the scoring process easier to understand while still providing an AI-generated explanation.

 Authentication Flow